timgit/pg-boss/docs/readme.md

 **Maintenance interval**

-How often maintenance operations are run against the job and archive tables.
+How often maintenance operations are run.

 * **maintenanceIntervalSeconds**, int

     maintenance interval in seconds, must be >=1

-* Default: 1 minute
+* Default: 60 seconds